Wolfchamane/swdbapp/DIARY.md

 ## 2025-03-10

-I am being declined from many job applies because in their words, after fifteen \(15\) years of career experience I am not "_experienced_" to face a development with \< insert here whatever library \>.
+I am being declined from many job applies because in their words, after fifteen \(15\) years of career experience I am not "_experienced_" enough to face a development with \< insert here whatever library \>.

-I am going to create a "_portfolio_" showcase application to demo all those b\*st\*rds what I am able to do!
+I am going to create a "_portfolio_" showcase application to demo all those \< insert here bad word of your choice \>
+what I am able to do!

 ## 2025-03-11

 I know from a very good stable API based on SW fictional universe: https://swapi.dev.
 I think I could use it for the portfolio application.

-I would build the application with three \(3\) different frontend libraries, to know:
+I would build the application with three \(3\) different frontend libraries, to know: VueJS, ReactJS & lit-element.
-VueJS, ReactJS & lit-element.
-I hope this serves as enough knowledge for those f\*cking recruiters!
+I hope this serves as enough knowledge for those \< insert here bad word of your choice \> recruiters!

 ## 2025-03-17